 You can see records of your recently triggered alerts in the Alert Manager.
-The Alert Manager displays records of triggered alerts that have Show triggered alerts in Alert manager enabled as an alert action in the Actions step of the Create alert dialog:
+The Alert Manager displays records of triggered alerts that have List in Triggered Alerts enabled as an alert action in the alert actions of the Save As alert dialog:

-Alternatively, if you are creating or updating an alert in Manager > Searches and Reports, you can enable the Tracking alert action to have that alert's triggered alert records appear in the Alert Manager:
+Alternatively, if you are creating or updating an alert in Settings > Searches and Reports, you can enable the List in Triggered Alerts alert action to have that alert's triggered alert records appear in the Alert Manager:

 Open the Alert Manager by clicking the Alerts link at the upper right-hand corner of the Splunk UI.
 It opens in a separate window.

-Note: The Alert Manager displays records for triggered alerts that are based on existing saved searches.
+Note: The Alert Manager displays records for triggered alerts that are based on existing reports.
 They will continue to appear even if you disable the alerting aspect of those searches after the alerts were triggered.
-The Alert Manager will not display records of triggered alerts that are based on deleted saved searches, however.
+The Alert Manager will not display records of triggered alerts that are based on deleted reports, however.